nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### A Getting Started Example

+A "getting started" example should help orient a beginning user to the software when they are using it for the first time.
+The example could be embedded in or linked on the README.md of a GitHub repository.
+It could also be hosted elsewhere, but should be easy to find for users of the software.
+It should demonstrate how to use the software with a concise example and should not go into advanced use cases.

 #### Citation Instructions

+Citation intructions provide a way for software users to credit your work.
+The citation should include a DOI, which provides a permanent link to your software or paper describing it.

+There are several ways to get a DOI for your software.
+One is to write an academic publication, and then users can cite your publication.
+Another way is to deposit your sofware in a repository such as Zenodo; Zenodo will create a DOI for your submission which is then citable.
+Finally, an intermediate way is to submit to a journal like the Journal of Open Source Software, which requires a shortened paper so that it is quick for software authors to put together a submission.

+An academic publication takes the most effort and time of these options, but the advantage is that publications are a recognized currency in academic spaces.
+Zenodo takes the least effort and time, but does not provide users with an additional product for learning about the tool.
+Finally, the Journal of Open Source software takes less effort than typical academic publications, but still may take just as long to publish, depending on the ability to find reviewers.

 #### Tool use documentation

+Tool use documentation should instruct the user on how to use the tool.
+This could be a user guide or function reference, like roxygen, doxygen, or Sphinx.

+For example, for an R package, writing roxygen documentation to generate the [function documentation](https://r-pkgs.org/man.html) is typical.

 #### Advanced features example

+An advanced features example provides information on how to run the software for more advanced use cases.
+If possible, providing a "real" example can be helpful.
+This should be easy for users to find, for example, linked on the source code readme, if the source code is hosted.

 #### Web-hosted Documentation

+Web-hosted documentation allows users to more easily browse documentation.
+Common formats are a pkgdown site, a doxygen site, or readthedocs site.

+For source code that is hosted on GitHub, using GitHub pages to host the documentation may be an option that allows the user to quickly access the web-hosted documentation.

+There are [instructions to host a NOAA-themed pkgdown site](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/), which includes a [section on automating the pkgdown rendering](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/#automate-your-pkgdown-rendering).

+Other options include hosting Quarto documentation on the [NMFS Posit Connect server](https://sites.google.com/noaa.gov/nmfs-hq-st-posit-connect/home).

 ### Tests